Here are Ziggy (left) and Ruby (right).

 Ziggy is the perfect garden dog.
 In cold or wet, Ruby would rather be a puppy-pie in her basket.
 Not Ziggy.
 He is up for anything, rain or shine.
 When I’m crouching to weed the flowerbeds, I will suddenly feel a little butterfly kiss on my ear, and there is Ziggy.
 There is generally sniff, sniff, sniff, a tentative lick, followed by a sneeze.

 Ziggy has a repertoire of expressive sounds.
 Ruby has an authoritative bark, which she employs for cats, squirrels and alpacas.
 Ziggy has a special bark, which we call his ‘boffle’.
 This is when he’s a bit embarrassed because his barking has been utterly ineffective and he realises he’s made a bit of a fool of himself.
 It is a sort of barking cough, with wobbly jowls.
 He looks away, as if it wasn’t him.
 There is an even less confident ‘wiffle’.
 This is almost soundless.
 Try it.
 Say ‘wof’ with floppy cheeks and lips, at a whisper.
 That’s a wiffle.

 Ziggy loves a squirrel.
 Here he is tracking one:

 That’s him being half-dog, half squirrel.
 I love his ‘can-do’ attitude.

-Garden dogs are fantastic.
-Even when they dig in your mulch.
-Even when they run off with your gloves.
+Dogs add the element of surprise to the garden.
+When they dig in your mulch.
+Even When they run off with your gloves.
 We get endless joy from the Ziggy bagpipes and the Ruby pie.

 Do you have a garden dog?
 I would love to hear about how they add to your experience of the outdoors.
 Or maybe you have crossed to the dark side and have a cat?
 Or an alpaca?